Prayesh13/Kmeans/README.md

 # Kmeans
 Kmeans  From Scrach using Python,Pandas,Numpy
+And also its varients